OneAndOnlyWisp/ArchMate/README.md

 # ArchMate
 ## Description
-Arch linux from terminal to working dektop system automation tool.
+This script can help you have a working desktop environment in 5 mins.
+It is really user-friendly, automatic hardware detection doesnt let you install wrong drivers.
+Later on will be capeable of reading config files, which makes the whole process automatic.
 Under development for now.
 Use at your own risk.
 Only tested with Intel/NVIDIA setup.
 (VirtualBox environment for now)

 #### Features: